It's autumn. It's seriously autumn. The occasionally sunny day, but mostly grey, the air heavy with moisture, and nothing above 10° Celsius.

 The English Spinach, next door to the broad beans, are equally in need of a weed:

-Meanwhile, on the top terrace, L'Artista's penchant for black figs has been addressed:
+L'Artista's penchant for black figs has been addressed:

 I established this baby from cuttings taken from a friend's black fig tree earlier this year.
 I've also planted it in what amounts to a bottomless box - the roots contained on four sides by large tiles buried on their edge.
 The theory goes that containing a fig's roots produces a more compact tree and superior fruit production.
 We shall see.